 She furrowed her brow in confusion.
 Who on earth would be coming to visit me at this hour? she wondered.
-“Send them in I guess,” was her only reply.
+“Send them in, I guess,” was her only reply.

 A moment later, there came a soft knock on the office door.
-She gave the visitor permission to come in.
-A woman with hair as equally long and as equally golden as Saleena’s walked into the room.
-She closed the door behind her and walked over to the desk.
-Saleena stared at her in shock.
-She couldn’t believe what she was seeing, this had to be a mistake.
+She gave the visitor permission to enter.
+A woman with hair equally as long, and equally as golden as Saleena’s, walked into the room.
+She closed the door behind her and slowly walked over to stand in front of the desk.
+Saleena stared at her visitor in complete shock.
+She couldn’t believe what she was seeing.
+This had to be a mistake.

-“I am real, Saleena” she confirmed.
+“I am real, Saleena,” she confirmed.

 “What do you want, Kireonna?”
+Saleena snapped.

 “What do you mean, you don’t feel as though you fit in?”
 Kireonna wondered.
 “Saleena, you'll fit in there just fine.”

 “So there is no way you will change your mind then?”
 Her mother was practically begging now.

-“You know it doesn’t work like that!”
-Kireonna shot back. “ I cannot be their leader because I do not have the gift, you do!
+“You know it doesn’t work like that,” Kireonna shot back. “ I cannot be their leader because I do not have the gift.
+But you do.
 It skips a generation, it always has.
-You know this!”
+You know this.”

-“Well I don’t want the stupid gift!
-I never asked for it!
+“Well, I don’t want the stupid gift.
+I never asked for it.
 I never asked for any of this,” Saleena yelled.

-“No, I’m successful because I am good at my job!” she argued.
+“No, I’m successful because I am good at my job,” she argued.

-“So you mean to tell me that you’ve never used the gift to help you with any of your patients?
-Not ever?”
+“So you mean to tell me that you have never used the gift to help you out with any of your patients?”
 Kireonna asked skeptically.
+“Not even once?”

-“I’m not so sure,” Kireonna confessed.
-“But I will not take side with a monster like him!
-It is out of my hands because the Clan does not consider my opinion to be of any value.
+“I am not so sure,” Kireonna confessed.
+“But I will certainly not be taking side with a monster like him.
+It is out of my hands, however, because the clan does not consider my opinion to be of any value.
 Ever since I failed to raise you up properly, they have disowned me.”